hummelm10/steamdeck_startup_animations/README.md

 ## Prioritizing videos

-You may also increase the chances of some videos to be played during boot by optionally adding an optional parameter within the file names.
+You may also increase the chances of some videos to be played during boot by adding an optional "parameter" within the file names.
 The syntax is quite simple: `<name>.<chance>.webm`, e.g. `better-call-saul.69.webm` or `star-wars-disneyplus.420.webm`.
 By default each video has a chance of `1` to be selected as boot animation, i.e. the chances are equal and in long term you should not see one specific video significantly more often than others (unless you only have one).
-With a higher chancee number in the file name the chance of the video to be selected rises.
+With a higher chance number in the file name the chance of the video to be selected rises.
 The increase is relative to the amount of videos in the folder and their respective chances.

 Example:
 You have 4 videos with the following names: